irmaosver-e/FOTNS/README.md

 romhack of Hokuto no ken for the sega mega drive patch by Ernani da S. Costa

-Latest patch versions are based on older versions, so only patch the latest version for all features
+All patch versions are based on older versions, so only patch the version you want for all features up to that version.

 v2.0
  + Faster chapter transitions